 School costs for international schools vary between institutions.
 Therefore, it is best to contact the school of interest for accurate, up-to-date tuition fees.

 All in all, though, expect to pay high prices for your child to attend an international school in Australia.
 Costs are comparable to the median private school tuition fees described above.
 You get what you pay for, however, as international schools tend to have high standards of education, first-rate facilities, and lower student-to-teacher ratios.

 Here are the annual tuition fees for some of the schools mentioned above:

 - Telopea Park School—approximately 250–350 AUD (169–237 USD)

 - International French School of Sydney—10,145–17,882 AUD (6,861–12,095 USD)

 - Glenunga International High School—630–690 AUD (426–467 USD) for residents and 10,000 AUD (6,764 USD) for expat students

 Enrollment requirements for international schools in Australia will vary.
 Admission is often limited, extremely selective, and competitive.
 Therefore you should apply early.
 An enrollment exam may also be required.
 Keep in mind that preference may be given to expat students of specific backgrounds and nationalities for some international schools.
 In the event you cannot get your child enrolled right away, you can enroll your kid in a nearby school and then transfer your child once a spot opens up.

-The best universities (2019) for international students in Australia wishing to stay in the country to work upon graduation are
+These are some of the top Australian universities for international students wishing to stay in the country to work upon graduation.

 - Accounting and finance—UNSW